 How to Make 4B’s Tomato Soup

-- In a large stockpot, mix tomatoes, chicken broth, margarine, onion, and baking soda.
+- In a large stockpot, mix tomatoes and juices, chicken broth, margarine, onion, and baking soda.

 - Bring to a boil then reduce heat to low.
 Simmer for 1 hour.

 - In a separate pot, heat cream over low heat until hot but not boiling.

 - Add heated cream to the hot tomato mixture.
 Stir to combine.

 - Serve and enjoy!

 The History of Tomatoes